onkarshedge/personal-blog/content/posts/prometheus-k8s.md

   jvm_memory_max_bytes{area="heap",id="G1 Eden Space",} -1.0
   jvm_memory_max_bytes{area="nonheap",id="Compressed Class Space",} 1.073741824E9
 ```
+Prometheus metric format has become popular it is also used in OpenMetrics project.

 #### Installing Prometheus
-I will be installing prometheus and it's components in `monitoring` namespace and my hello-world application in `my-app-dev`.
+We will install prometheus, and it's components in `monitoring` namespace and the hello-metric application in `my-app-dev` namespace.
 ```shell script
 kubectl create ns monitoring
 kubectl create ns my-app-dev